weavejester/lein-ring/README.md

 * `:destroy` -
   A function called before your handler exits or is unloaded.
 It should take no arguments.
-If your Ring application has been compiled into a war-file, then this will be called when your hander servlet is destroyed.
+If your Ring application has been compiled into a war-file, then this will be called when your handler servlet is destroyed.

 * `:adapter` -